Search the Health Library

 Request an Appointment: 410-955-0580

-The Lions Club and Johns Hopkins Wilmer Eye Institute Unite
+The Wilmer Eye Institute Difference

 Meet Judith Goldstein, O.D.

 Dr. Judith Goldstein is chief of the Lions Low Vision and Vision Rehabilitation Service at the Johns Hopkins Wilmer Eye Institute, specializing in evaluation and treatment of patients with irreversible vision loss.
+Dr. Goldstein was the recipient of the 2017 Humanitarian of the Year Award.
+Past recipients include: Hellen Keller, Henry Kissinger, Nancy Reagan, Joe Theismann and Arnall Patz.

 Request an Appointment